Scrabo Tower: A Stunning View From Newtownards, County Down

 Architecture and Viewing Decks

 This design had been submitted by the firm Lanyon & Lynn, a partnership of Charles Lanyon and William Henry Lynn that lasted from the mid-1850s to 1860.
-The design included a tower in the Scottish baronial style that represents a symbol of the landlord as a chivalrous protector of his tenants in times of war.
+The design included a Scottish baronial-style tower that represents a symbol of the landlord as a chivalrous protector of his tenants in times of war.

 The interior was left unfinished in 1859 when the cost of the building exceeded the expected budget.